vibeus/vibe-website/content/documents/privacy.md

 ---
 url: /privacy/
-title: Vibe Privacy Policy
+title: &title Vibe Privacy Policy

----
+hero:
+  title: *title
+  summary: |
     At Vibe Inc., we value your privacy and the protection of your personal data.
 We use your Personal Information only for improving Vibe Services.
 By using the Vibe product, you agree to the collection and use of information in accordance with this policy.

     This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from vibe.us (the “Site”).

+---

 # Personal Information We Collect